Exempt Organizations Annual Reporting Requirements - Foreign Activities (Form 990, Schedule F): Expenditures Reported in Part I, Column (f)

 The Part I, column (f) instructions require organizations to report amounts paid for an employee, office, grantee or agent located outside the United States if the expenditure is an employment related expense, an occupancy expense, a grant, a bank or accounting fee or a payment to an agent.
 Organizations might use different accounting procedures and practices to keep track of foreign expenses for financial statement purposes, so there may be a variation in how organizations account for or allocate direct or indirect costs relating to their foreign activities.

-For 2010 and 2011 tax years, the organization may use the method it used for its financial statements to report expenditures for Schedule F, Part I, column (f).
+The organization may use the method it used for its financial statements to report expenditures for Schedule F, Part I, column (f).
 For example, if under a university's current accounting procedures, expenses associated with a study abroad program are not separately tracked, such expenses are not required to be included in Part I, column (f).

 TIP: An organization might have no expenditures reportable in Part I, column (f), even though it is required to report an activity in Part I. For example, an organization that derives more than $10,000 of revenue from a foreign activity must report the activity in Part I, even if it incurred no expenditures for that activity.